Powered by Fr. Abraham Mutholath Foundation NFP

 JERICHO

-2. Jesus healed a blind beggar, Bartimaeus (and his companion according to Matthew) in Jericho (Mt 20:29-34; Mk 10:46-52; Lk 18:35-43).
+2. Healing the Blind: Jesus healed Bartimaeus, a blind beggar, in Jericho, showcasing His compassion and divine power (Mt 20:29-34; Mk 10:46-52; Lk 18:35-43).

-4. Jesus told the parable of the ten gold coins while he was in Jericho (Lk 19:11-27).
+4. Parable of the Ten Gold Coins: While in Jericho, Jesus told the parable of the ten gold coins, teaching about stewardship and accountability (Lk 19:11-27).

 REFLECTION